dami-gupta-git/tumor_board_v2/README.md

 tumors are clinically 'actionable'—that is, whether they have associated FDA-approved therapies or clinical guidelines.
 This is a complex, manual process involving synthesis of evidence from multiple databases.

-TumorBoard v2 automates and mimics this expert workflow by aggregating evidence from key genomic and drug-labeling databases (e.g. CIViC, ClinVar, COSMIC, FDA).
+TumorBoardLite automates and mimics this expert workflow by aggregating evidence from key genomic and drug-labeling databases (e.g. CIViC, ClinVar, COSMIC, FDA).
 It applies an explicit AMP/ASCO/CAP decision tree (including Tier II scenarios and Tier III sub‑levels), and produces standardized tier assignments with confidence scores and human‑readable rationales.
 There is an LLM wrapper that explains decision making and provides detailed evidence.